Jared Kushner Might Not Feel Welcome At His Harvard 15th Reunion

 — The Boston Globe (@BostonGlobe) May 22, 2018

 Bustle confirms that Jared Kushner did not send an entry into the Red Book this year to tell his classmates how he’s doing, likely because they already know.
 Some Harvard Class of ’03 alum made public statements after writing comments aimed at Kushner in the Red Book.
-Sherman said that if Kushner and wife Ivanka Trump think they can slide back into their old lives when this is over they are sadly mistaken because people at shops and restaurants are going to say far worse things.
+Sherman said that if Kushner and wife Ivanka Trump think they can slide back into their old lives when this is over, they are sadly mistaken because people at shops and restaurants are going to say far worse things.

 “This is a free country and there are going to be consequences for the way they’ve behaved during this time.
 Social consequences, if nothing else in this immediate period.
 They can’t just return to their old life and walk around and go to restaurants in New York and DC and not get constant backlash.”